-Use the following tips to make your next visit to a haunted house, haunted corn maze or haunted hayride more enjoyable.
+Use the following tips to make your next haunted attraction visit a spooktacular success.

 The later you arrive, the longer you'll wait in line.

-Most haunts operate on a "first come, first serve" basis, and if it's a busy night, some close off the lines once they reach capacity.
+If possible, buy your tickets online.
+If a haunt operates on a "first come, first serve" basis, they may close off the lines once they reach capacity.
 Arriving early will also give you more time to visit other haunts that night.
-However, do not expect them to be letting visitors through right at opening time.
-You may need to wait while they work through bugs from the previous night.

 It's just about guaranteed you'll have to wait in line.
 Later in the evening and closer to Halloween, expect wait times of well over an hour.
 Also, keep in mind there will probably be two lines.
 One for tickets and another to get into the haunt.